thoughtspot/thoughtspot.github.io/_admin/loading/use-data-importer.md

     ```
 5. In the load summary, be sure to check the **Rows duplicate/omitted** number.
 This indicates the number of rows (if any) that were omitted from loading because they did not satisfy the table constraints.
 A common cause of this would be a duplicate primary key.
 If any rows were omitted, review your CSV file, make the required adjustments, and then load it again.

-6. Once your file has been loaded properly, repeat this process to load data from any additional CSV files.
+6. After correctly loading your file, repeat this process to load data from any additional CSV files.

 ## Loading data from an AWS S3 bucket